pragma-/pbot/doc/Admin.md

 `password` | The password for the user account.
 `loggedin` | Whether the user is logged in or not.
 `stayloggedin` | Do not log the user out when they part/quit.
-`autologin` | Automatically log the user in when they join the channel. *Note: make sure the user's hostmask wildcards are as restrictive as possible.*
+`autologin` | Automatically log the user in when they join the channel. *Note: make sure the user account's hostmask wildcards are as restrictive as possible.*
-`autoop` | Give the user `operator` status when they join the channel. *Note: make sure the admin's hostmask wildcards are as restrictive as possible.*
+`autoop` | Give the user `operator` status when they join the channel. *Note: make sure the user account's hostmask wildcards are as restrictive as possible.*
-`autovoice` | Give the user `voiced` status when they join the channel. *Note: make sure the admin's hostmask wildcards are as restrictive as possible.*
+`autovoice` | Give the user `voiced` status when they join the channel. *Note: make sure the user account's hostmask wildcards are as restrictive as possible.*

 ### Listing users
 To list user accounts, use the `list users` command.
 This is not an admin command, but